cwhitman/neural-network-intrusion-detection/README.md

  Once implemented, the total neural network system will be organized into three pieces:

    1. Data Input Formatting: Reads in the data and formats it into a tensor that the network can use.
+(Complete)

    2. Neural Network: The neural network itself.
-Uses anomaly detection in order to seperate attacks from non-attacks.
+Uses self-organizing maps in order to separate attacks from non-attacks.
+(In Progress)

+       - Train: Train the neural network.
+Structures the centroids so that they match the approximate distribution of the input data.

+       - Identification: Identify which parts of the map correspond to attack traffic and which parts correspond to normal traffic.

+       - Test: Run test data on the network and see what percentage of attacks/normal traffic is correctly identified.

    3. Data Output Formatting: Format the data from the neural network into a human readable format.
+(In Progress)